foxxyz/multibrowse/README.md

 Building
 --------

 Multibrowse can be built into a single contained .exe file using [pyinstaller](http://www.pyinstaller.org/).
 Pyinstaller can be installed using `pip install pyinstaller`.
-The old way using `py2exe` is no longer recommended due to Python 3 compatibility issues.

-The following command should produce a single self-contained exe file in `/dist`:
+The following command produces a single self-contained exe file in `/dist`:

 ```
 pyinstaller --onefile multibrowse.py